Bayesian Linear Regression

 Creates a Bayesian linear regression model

-This article describes how to use the Bayesian Linear Regression module in Azure Machine Learning Studio (classic), to define a regression model based on Bayesian statistics.
+This article describes how to use the Bayesian Linear Regression module in Machine Learning Studio (classic), to define a regression model based on Bayesian statistics.

 After you have defined the model parameters, you must train the model using a tagged dataset and the Train Model module.
 The trained model can then be used to make predictions.
 Alternatively, the untrained model can be passed to Cross-Validate Model for cross-validation against a labeled data set.